fuzz/remote/README.markdown

-# Remote Companies
+# Distributed Companies

-This is a list of companies that allow tech employees to work from home.
+This is a list of companies that use distributed teams.
 Please add your company or companies you know about via pull request or just tweet me the info at @fuzzleonard and I will add it for you.

+## Metrics

 Two metrics for gauging the efficacy of a remote work environment are: